Resolvent estimates on asymptotically cylindrical manifolds and on the half line: Resolvent estimates for mildly trapping manifolds

 If $d=2$ and $V \equiv 0$, then we can dispense with the requirement that $d_K<d$ thanks to a recent result of Bourgain and Dyatlov \cite[Theorem 2]{bd} (this is the case presented in Example \ref{ex:3fun1} above).
 To do this we use the fact (see \cite[Lemma 4.7]{burqs} or e.g. \cite[Proof of (6.3.10)]{dz}) that \cite[(1.1)]{bd} implies

-and then the gluing result of \cite[Theorem 2.1]{dv} together with the semiclassically outgoing property of $(-h^2\Delta_0 - E_0 -i0)^{-1}$ (established by Vasy in \cite{vasy} and see also \cite[Theorem 5.34]{dz}) implies \eqref{e:wlog}.
+for any $\chi \in C_c^\infty(X)$.
+Then the gluing result of \cite[Theorem 2.1]{dv} together with the semiclassically outgoing property of $(-h^2\Delta_0 - E_0 -i0)^{-1}$ (established by Vasy in \cite{vasy} and see also \cite[Theorem 5.34]{dz}) implies \eqref{e:wlog}.
 In the interest of brevity we do not discuss this further here.